SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

 cases only 4 MB of L3 cache is available to a single core application, like `bw_mem`.

-## OpenSSL speed
+## OpenSSL Speed

-To check on the cryptography performance of the servers, we selected some of OpenSSL's hash functions and block ciphers and run those with different block sizes of data:
+To check the cryptography performance of the servers, we selected some of OpenSSL's hash functions and block ciphers and run those with different block sizes of data: